metasfresh/metasfresh-documentation/_webui_collection/EN/link_dunning_type_to_partner.md

 ### Steps
 1. Open an existing [business partner group](Menu) or [create a new one](New_Business_Partner_Group).
-1. Open the Advanced Edit Menu from the [actions menu](StartAction).
+1. Open the advanced edit menu from the [actions menu](StartAction).
  >**Note:** Use shortcut `Alt` + `E` / `⌥ alt` + `E`

 1. Scroll down to the field **Dunning** and select the desired dunning type.